Skip to Content

 With its prime location in the ‘capital of the Cotswolds’, The Kings Head has been welcoming guests to Cirencester for centuries.
 This boutique town centre hotel cleverly mixes the past and the present, with Georgian, Tudor and medieval features combined with 21st-century style and facilities.

-With a luxurious but unpretentious feel, a spa, two restaurants and event spaces, The Kings Head ticks all the boxes for a romantic getaway or girls’ weekend.
+With a luxurious but unpretentious feel, a bar, restaurant and event spaces, The Kings Head ticks all the boxes for a romantic getaway or a girls’ weekend.
 But it’s also a great base for exploring the Cotswolds – with dogs and kids welcome.
-Find out more about the hotel’s location, rooms, food and drink and facilities with our Cotswold hotel review of The Kings Head, Cirencester.
+Find out more about the hotel’s location, rooms, food and drink and facilities with this Cotswold hotel review of The Kings Head Cirencester.

-AD: Our stay was hosted by The Kings Head but all opinions are our own.
+AD: My stay was hosted by The Kings Head but all opinions are my own.

 First impressions

-The Kings Head is right in the centre of Cirencester, overlooking the Church of St John the Baptist and the marketplace.
-It dates back to at least the 14th century when it was a coaching inn, and over the years more of the surrounding buildings have been incorporated, with a mix of architectural styles and eras.
-It now includes the Corn Hall building next door too with its shops and market.
+The Kings Head is in the heart of Cirencester, overlooking the Church of St John the Baptist and marketplace.
+It dates back to at least the 14th century when it was a coaching inn, and surrounding buildings have been incorporated over the years, creating a mix of architectural styles.

-On entering the hotel you come into an open plan space with a curved bar, lounge seating and a reception desk, set across different levels.
-There’s a calm, relaxed feel and plenty of space, with a mix of tourists and locals meeting for coffee or business meetings over their laptops.
+After a recent takeover by Oxfordshire-based hospitality group Brakspear, the public spaces at the Kings Head have been given a smart revamp.
+On entering you come into an open-plan space with a bar and lounge with inglenook fireplace.
+There’s a relaxed feel and plenty of comfy seating areas, with a mix of tourists and locals meeting for coffee or talking business over their laptops.

-There are nods to the Cirencester’s history dotted around, from a wall of colourful woollen reels to a row of polo sticks near the spa.
-But the most impressive is a genuine Roman mosaic, protected under glass near the reception desk, which was uncovered during refurbishment work.
+There are nods to the building and Cirencester’s wider history dotted around, from Cotswold stone walls and William Morris wallpaper to a wall of colourful woollen reels.
+But the most impressive is a genuine Roman mosaic, protected under glass near the hotel’s reception desk.

 Lobby and lounge at The Kings Head Cirencester